tontm1981/fast-tech-review/questions.md

 ### Behavior
-- How to swallow pride and admit mistakes without taking them personally.
+- How to admit mistakes without taking them personally.
 - How to think like a user, and not like a techie geek programmer.
 - When to ask for help, and when NOT to ask for help.
 - How to get things done.